okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 For a Progressive Enrollment Inline Hook, at a high level the following workflow occurs:

-1. An existing registered end user attempts to log in to their profile.
+1. An existing registered end user attempts to sign in to their profile.
 1. A Profile Enrollment policy presents a custom form that asks for additional data from the end user.
 1. A Registration Inline Hook fires during this process and sends a call to the external service with the end user's data.
 1. The external service responds to Okta with a command to allow or deny the addition of the new data to the end user's profile.